 The trolling component targets coastal species of Kawakawa (Euthynnus affinis) and Frigate tuna (Auxis thazard) (Ahusan and Adam, 2011a, Ahusan and Adam, 2011b).
-Total catches are of the order 7,000 - 8000 t per year (Ahusan and Adam, 2012).
+Total catches are of the order 7,000 - 8000t per year (Ahusan and Adam, 2012) and showing decreasing trend.
+Ahusan and Adam (2015) argues that these declines are primarily due to under-reporting of catches due to the low economic value attached to the catch.
 Trolling vessels are normally ex- pole-and-line vessels relegated to trolling due to their small size.

-Pole-and-line fishing is still restricted to coastal areas not extending more than 60-70 miles from the atoll boundary.
+Pole-and-line fishing is still restricted to coastal areas not extending more than 60-70 miles from the atoll boundary (Figure 1).
 Fishing effort is highest around the anchored fish aggregating devices (aFADs) located 12-15 miles range from the coast.
 Longline fishing is restricted to the outer EEZ - from 100 miles and beyond by law.